MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 # Chapter 6: Share your Mesh experience with others

-Now that you\'ve uploaded your Mesh101 Environment to Mesh, you can create and produce an Event based on that Environment that participants can experience through the Mesh app for PC or Quest.
+Now that you've uploaded your Mesh101 Environment to Mesh, you can create and produce an Event based on that Environment that participants can experience through the Mesh app for PC or Quest.